sanchitpuri13/Shipment_challenge/README.md

 ## How to Setup and Execute

 1. Clone the repository
-2. Run `start.sh` to build docker containers, executing migration and PHPunit test cases
+2. Run `start.sh` to build docker containers, executing migration, executing import process and PHPunit test cases
+3. Import process will be executed automatically by start.sh script.
+If you want to execute it by yourself run php bin/console app:import:shipments inside project root directory

 ## How to access OpenAPI Specification